Housing for Karratha service workers

 9.2 Title, property and ownership in the Goods passes to Warambie upon payment of the Price.

-9.3 After title passes, the Supplier must promptly remove any security interest and Warambie may register a security interest in relation to the Goods.
+9.3 After title passes, the Supplier must promptly remove any security interest, and Warambie may register a security interest in relation to the Goods.

-9.4 Each party waives its rights to any verification statements under s 157 of the Personal Properties Securities Act 2009 (Cth) (PPSA) and any other notices required under the PPSA, including but not limited to ss 95, 96, 117, 118, 120, 123, 125, 126, 128-135, 142 and 143, to the extent permitted at law.
+9.4 Each party waives its rights to any verification statements under s 157 of the Personal Property Securities Act 2009 (Cth) (PPSA) and any other notices required under the PPSA, including but not limited to sections 95, 96, 117, 118, 120, 123, 125, 126, 128–135, 142 and 143, to the extent permitted at law.

 10. Indemnity and Insurance

-10.1 The Supplier must indemnify Warambie , its employees, agents and subcontractors from and against all liability in respect of:
+10.1 The Supplier must indemnify Warambie, its employees, agents and subcontractors from and against all liability in respect of:

-• (a) the illness, injury or death of any person; and
+(a) the illness, injury or death of any person; and

-• (b) loss of or damage to the property of any person,
+(b) loss of or damage to the property of any person,

 10.2 Before commencing the supply of any Goods and Services, the Supplier must obtain and maintain until the end of the Warranty Period (without limiting subclause 10.2(f)):

-• (a) public and products liability insurance with a limit of not less than $10,000,000 for any one occurrence in relation to public liability and $10,000,000 for any one occurrence and in the annual aggregate in relation to products liability
+(a) public and products liability insurance with a limit of not less than $10,000,000 for any one occurrence in relation to public liability, and $10,000,000 for any one occurrence and in the annual aggregate in relation to products liability;

-• (b) workers’ compensation and employers’ liability insurance (including common law liability insurance for an amount of not less than $50,000,000 per occurrence) or as otherwise required by law and where permitted by law, include a principal’s indemnity extension at statute and common law and a waiver of subrogation in favour of Warambie ;
+(b) workers’ compensation and employers’ liability insurance (including common law liability insurance for an amount of not less than $50,000,000 per occurrence) or as otherwise required by the Workers Compensation and Injury Management Act 2023

-• (c) if Goods are being supplied, goods in transit insurance covering physical loss or damage for not less than the total invoice value of the Goods supplied;
+(c) if Goods are being supplied, goods-in-transit insurance covering physical loss or damage for not less than the total invoice value of the Goods supplied;

-• (d) motor vehicle third party property liability insurance with a limit of not less than $10,000,000 per claim;
+(d) motor vehicle third-party property liability insurance with a limit of not less than $10,000,000 per claim;

-• (e) insurance covering physical loss or damage to the Supplier’s own property, equipment and materials owned, hired, leased or used by the Supplier for their full replacement value;
+(e) insurance covering physical loss or damage to the Supplier’s own property, equipment and materials owned, hired, leased or used by the Supplier for their full replacement value;

 10.3 The Supplier must:

-• (a) pay the deductible, excess or self-insured retention in connection with any claim made in respect of any insurance policy effected under clause 10.2;
+(a) pay the deductible, excess or self-insured retention in connection with any claim made in respect of any insurance policy effected under clause 10.2;

-• (d) promptly and without delay notify Warambie if an insurer gives a notice of cancellation or other notice in respect of any insurance policy.
+(d) promptly and without delay notify Warambie if an insurer gives a notice of cancellation or other notice in respect of any insurance policy.

 11. Intellectual Property

-11.3 If necessary for the provision of the Goods and Services, each party shall grant to the other an exclusive, non-transferable, royalty free license to use its Intellectual Property for the sole purpose of providing the Goods and Services under this Agreement and for no other purpose.
+11.4 If necessary for the provision of the Goods and Services, each party grants to the other a non-exclusive, non-transferable, royalty-free licence to use its Background IP for the sole purpose of performing its obligations under the Agreement, and for no other purpose.

-• (a) copy, reproduce or replicate Warambie ’s Intellectual Property;
+(a) copy, reproduce or replicate Warambie’s Intellectual Property;

-• (b) disclose Warambie ’s Intellectual Property to any person or organisation; or
+(b) disclose Warambie’s Intellectual Property to any person or organisation; or

-• (c) represent to any person or organisation that the Supplier owns or has any rights in relation to Warambie ’s Intellectual Property
+(c) represent to any person or organisation that the Supplier owns or has any rights in relation to Warambie’s Intellectual Property.

 12. Assignment and Subcontracting

-12.1 The Supplier must not assign or subcontract any of its rights or obligations under these Terms and Conditions, without the prior written consent of Warambie .
+12.1 The Supplier must not assign or subcontract any of its rights or obligations under these Terms and Conditions without the prior written consent of Warambie.

 13. Termination: